Fetishsexuality – an Authentic Sexual Identity: The Empowering and Healing Potential Within Our Most Taboo Desires

 The “work” I do with a client in this dimension of the erotic wilderness is edgy by most standards and branches into uncharted territory as far as client/therapist interactions go.
 What it looks like will vary according to the individual circumstances of the client.
 The main components are an initial discussion to determine the scope of the client’s desire, what conflicts with the desire, the client’s relevant history, and what the client wants as an outcome of our work together.

 From here, the work can be simply to discuss, question, and develop an ongoing, practical, clear strategy for negotiating what one wants in the real world.
 Deeper inquiries may begin to uncover and separate out or differentiate specific aspects of the desire and the conflicted or resistant parts that are tangled up unconsciously with the desire.
 These entanglements often negatively affect or thwart the client’s intention to be who they are sexually.
 This inquiry would be used to first illuminate one’s current relation to past sexual trauma, if that is part of the client’s history, and to understand how that is impacting one’s intention to come to terms with the desire.
 These deeper inquiries would also support the client to self-assess inner judgments, shames, and fears expressed in unconscious messages about their authentic sexuality and sexuality in general, that the client took on from family, religion, and culture.
 These internalized messages can often have power over one’s desire and the intention to express it.
-There might be processes and practices developed to help illuminate and empower the desire and diminish, heal, and resolve the power held by the inner judgments, fears, or shames.
+There might be processes and practices co-developed to help illuminate and empower the desire and resolve, heal, and diminish the power held by the inner judgments, fears, or shames.
 There might be other imaginal processes involved to help clients access unconscious material to “flesh out” and bring to precise conscious awareness the who/what/where of their desires.
 The path is intended to lead clients to the place of empowerment where they have fully differentiated, honored, welcomed, and embraced their authentic sexual mythos.
 At the same time, they can begin to heal and disengage any mythos of shame, fear, or judgment about their sexuality from their emotional and physical landscape and, finally, develop a healthy, mature strategy to begin to integrate their newly normative Eros into their everyday life.
 I often encourage clients to develop a regular personal ritual practice to stay connected to and deepen their intention and further resolve shame, fear, judgments or other that may need ongoing support.

-Some theories of what shapes normative and non-normative sexuality follow a model that one’s inherent sexual identity is warped and shaped by the repressive, sex-negative culture it is immersed in or the way it has been terrorized.
+Some psychological theories of what shapes normative and non-normative sexuality follow a model that one’s inherent sexual identity is warped and shaped by the repressive, sex-negative culture it is immersed in or the way it has been terrorized.
 In speaking of the formation of sexuality in gay men, Frommer (2007) writes:

 To the extent that generic statements can be made about desire, the meaningful distinction to be drawn between non-normative and normative desire is between desire that is marked by stigma, i.e., spoiled identity (Goffman, 1963) and desire that is not.
 When erotic desire violates social imperatives, the emergence of that desire within the psyche is shaped by and through that stigmatization.
 In a homophobic and heterosexist culture, experiences involving shame and narcissistic vulnerability are ubiquitous in the lives of men who offend gender through their expression of same-sex desire.
 Shame, as I am conceiving it, does not merely compromise or inhibit desire; it becomes part of the weave of desire itself, actually shaping it. (p.
 37)